vsilent/smarty-bot/README.md

 About
 ==========

-smarty-bot is a http/websocket/xmpp(gtalk) chat bot written in python and uses 0MQ lib.
+smarty-bot is a http/websocket/xmpp(gtalk) chat bot written in python.
 It converts speech or chat commands into python actions.
 <br>